Lhasa (prefecture-level city)

 The city boundaries roughly correspond to the basin of the Lhasa River, a major tributary of the Yarlung Tsangpo River.
 It lies on the Lhasa terrane, the last unit of crust to accrete to the Eurasian plate before the continent of India collided with Asia about 50 million years ago and pushed up the Himalayas.
 The terrain is high, contains a complex pattern of faults and is tectonically active.
 The temperature is generally warm in summer and rises above freezing on sunny days in winter.
 Most of the rain falls in summer.
 The upland areas and northern grasslands are used for grazing yaks, sheep and goats, while the river valleys support agriculture with crops such as barley, wheat and vegetables.
 Wildlife is not abundant, but includes the rare snow leopard and black-necked crane.
 Mining has caused some environmental problems.

 The 2000 census gave a total population of 474,490, of whom 387,124 were ethnic Tibetans.
 The Han Chinese population at the time was mainly concentrated in urban areas.
 The prefecture-level city is traversed by two major highways and by the Qinghai–Tibet railway, which terminates in the city of Lhasa.
 In the future, the Sichuan–Tibet railway currently under construction will expect to start operations in 2030.
 Two large dams on the Lhasa River deliver hydroelectric power, as do many smaller dams and the Yangbajain Geothermal Field.
 The population is well-served by primary schools and basic medical facilities, although more advanced facilities are lacking.
 Tibetan Buddhism and monastic life have been dominant aspects of the local culture since the 7th century.
 Most of the monasteries were destroyed during the Cultural Revolution, but since then many have been restored and serve as tourist attractions.

 History

 Lhasa is the capital and largest city in Tibet.
 Founded in the 5th century AD and largely closed to foreigners until the early 1980s, its name means "God's Home" or "City of the Gods" and is still very much a pilgrimage destination among Tibetans.
 After several conflicts of the Mongol invasions and the Qing rule of Tibet, the British led by Francis Younghusband led the expeditions of Tibet.
 In 1912, the Qing collapse led to Tibet becoming independent on 4 April 1912 with Thubten Gyatso as "the Great Thirteenth" for Tibet's national independence from Qing rule.

-The annexation of Tibet by the People's Republic of China took place as Tenzin Gyatso fled to McLeod Ganj, India in 1959 at the end of the Tibetan uprising.
+The annexation of Tibet by the People's Republic of China took place as Tenzin Gyatso, the 14th Dalai Lama, fled to McLeod Ganj, India in 1959 at the end of the Tibetan uprising.